 The Communist Party of Vietnam (CPV) is an integral part of Vietnamese national identity.

 - Perfume Pagoda Festival: February 17 – April 25 (observed)

-This holiday is celebrated locally, in a town located 70 km from Hanoi.
+This holiday is celebrated locally in a town located 70 km from Hanoi.
 It’s the longest-lasting Vietnamese festival, and its most crucial part lasts from the 15th to the 20th day of the second lunar month.
-During the festival, Vietnamese people go on a pilgrimage to the Perfume Pagoda, an XV century temple, in hopes of earning the Buddha’s favour.
+During the festival, Vietnamese people go on a pilgrimage to the Perfume Pagoda, an XV century temple, in hopes of earning the Buddha’s favor.

 - Buddha’s Birthday: June 7 (observed)